yokoffing/filterlists/README.md

 2. In the new tab that opens, click on **Next**.
 3. Toggle the box that says **Trusted**, then click **Subscribe**.

+### Brave Browser
+**Do not use the subscribe link.** Add your own custom filter lists from different sources just copying/pasting the `RAW` URL and pressing save changes.

+1. Click on the title of the list from the selections in this repo.
+2. On GitHub, select `Raw` on the right-hand side of the page.
+3. Copy the URL.
+4. In a separate tab, go to `brave://adblock` in the URL bar.
+5. Under **Add custom filter lists**, paste the URL and select **Add**.

+<details><summary>Click me to view instructions for other adblockers</summary>

 ### AdBlock Plus
 There is a branch specifically for Adblock Plus (ABP) syntax.
 Check it out [here](https://github.com/Metrokoto/filterlists-abp).